|103 Martha Van Rensselaer Hall|

 |View Cornell University Contact Info|

 Maria Donovan Fitzpatrick is an Assistant Professor in the Department of Policy and Management and Faculty Research Fellow at the National Bureau of Economic Research.
 She is also an Affiliate in the CESifo Research Network, the Cornell Populations Center, the Center for the Study of Inequality and the Bronfenbrenner Center for Translational Research.
 Her main area of focus is the economics of education.
-Specifically her research interests are focused on early childhood education policies, teacher labor markets and higher education.
+Specifically her research focuses on early childhood education policies, higher education and teacher compensation, benefits and labor supply.

 Before arriving at Cornell Maria Fitzpatrick was a Searle Freedom Trust postdoctoral fellow at the Institute for Economic Policy Research at Stanford University.
 She received her Ph.D. in economics from the University of Virginia, where she was both an Institute for Education Sciences and Spencer Foundation Pre-Doctoral Fellow.
 She obtained her B.A. in economics from the University of North Carolina at Chapel Hill.

 |Current Research Activities:|

-In her research, Dr. Fitzpatrick's focuses on two broad themes:
+In her research, Dr. Fitzpatrick focuses on three broad themes:

 Early childhood education policies: Recent decades have seen increased interest in early childhood education and care programs as a way to promote children's development and family well-being.
 This increased interest has led to increased government intervention of various forms, from regulation to government provision.
 Fitzpatrick's work has examined the effects of government provision of early childhood education (namely universal pre-k) on children's long-term academic achievement and family decision making about child care use and parental labor supply.
 More recently, Fitzpatrick and her colleagues are examining the effects of both government provision in and regulation of the early childhood care industry on the supply side (workers and firms) of the industry.